-Earwax, also called cerumen, has numerous protective functions such as trapping dust and debris, serving as a moisture barrier and killing microorganisms that enter the ear canal.
+Earwax, scientifically known as cerumen, serves multiple protective roles, including trapping dust and debris, acting as a moisture barrier, and eliminating microorganisms that enter the ear canal.

-In general, individuals should not attempt to remove the earwax by inserting objects such as cotton swabs, paper clips or hairpins into the ears.
-Impaction occurs when the wax builds up or becomes too hard to exit the ear canal naturally.
+It is generally advised not to attempt removing earwax by inserting objects like cotton swabs, paper clips, or hairpins into the ears.
+Impaction can occur when the wax accumulates or hardens, making it difficult for the ear canal to expel naturally.

-In general, removing impacted ear wax includes saline irrigations – a salt-water flush of the ear canal – or direct removal under an operating microscope.
-Once earwax is fully removed, a maintenance regimen of at-home ear irrigations may be required.
+In cases of impacted earwax, saline irrigations – a salt-water flush of the ear canal – or direct removal under an operating microscope are common methods of treatment.
+After complete removal of earwax, a maintenance routine of at-home ear irrigations may be necessary.

-Middle ear infections result from a bacterial or viral infection in the middle ear as well as a blockage in the Eustachian tube – the tube that runs from the middle ear to the back of the nose and usually drains fluid produced in the middle ear.
-Several factors can cause this blockage, including allergies; extra saliva or mucus produced during teething, cold or sinus infections; enlarged or infected adenoids or irritation from tobacco smoke.
-Children and infants are more likely to suffer from a middle ear infection because their Eustachian tubes can be easily blocked, but a middle ear infection may also occur in adults.
-For children ages 2 or older and adults who are otherwise healthy with only mild symptoms, a wait-and-see approach for the first 48 to 72 hours is often recommended when deciding to seek treatment.
+Middle ear infections occur due to bacterial or viral infections in the middle ear and a blockage in the Eustachian tube – the tube connecting the middle ear to the back of the nose, responsible for draining fluid produced in the middle ear.
+Numerous factors can lead to this blockage, including allergies, excess saliva or mucus during teething, cold or sinus infections, enlarged or infected adenoids, or irritation from tobacco smoke.
+Children and infants are more susceptible to middle ear infections as their Eustachian tubes can be easily obstructed, but adults can also experience them.
+For children ages 2 or older and healthy adults with mild symptoms, a wait-and-see approach for the initial 48 to 72 hours is often advised before deciding on treatment.

 For children ages 2 or older and adults who are otherwise healthy with only mild symptoms, a wait-and-see approach for the first 48 to 72 hours is often recommended when deciding to seek treatment.

-Inner ear infections are much less common and relatively rare.
-If you have an inner ear infection you are likely to experience hearing loss and dizziness.
-If you are experiencing symptoms not tied to another illness, you should schedule an appointment at Agape Family Medical Center as soon as possible.
+Inner ear infections are not as common and are relatively rare compared to other types of infections.
+If you have an inner ear infection, you may experience hearing loss and dizziness.
+If you are encountering symptoms unrelated to any other illness, it is advisable to schedule an appointment at Agape Family Medical Center as soon as possible.